trunghieuk57/ChatAppWithLoginGGAndFB/Pods/Target Support Files/Pods-FriendlyChatSwift/Pods-FriendlyChatSwift-acknowledgements.markdown

 support library is itself covered by the above license.

+## TwitterCore

+Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+Twitter Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://fabric.io/terms/twitter and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
+Digits Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Digits Kit Agreement located at https://fabric.io/terms/digits and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
+OSS: http://get.fabric.io/terms/opensource.txt.

+## TwitterKit

+Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+Twitter Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://fabric.io/terms/twitter and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## leveldb-library

 Copyright (c) 2011 The LevelDB Authors.
 All rights reserved.